chriskea/iotw-fullstack/README.md

 Error [ERR_PACKAGE_PATH_NOT_EXPORTED]: Package subpath './lib/tokenize' is not defined by "exports" in package.json
 ```

 Fix: Something to do with having multiple versions of node/npm installed.
 Try restarting the terminal and running npm run build or npm start.
+If that does not work, delete the package.lock.json/node_modules then run npm install again.

 ## Issue 2
 ```